 There are no electronics mounted in the body of the instrument.
 If you want to amplify it, you’ll need to have a pickup installed or use a temporary one.
 A lot of guitarists prefer to install their favourite product, so this might not be a disadvantage at all.
 Sometimes it’s annoying to be stuck with a system you don’t like and need to get it swapped.
 You’ll then have to find a way to get rid of the stock electronics, unless you want to keep them as backup.

-The finish and decorations on the guitar are basic and you won’t find any sort of added bling.
-It has that standard or traditional look.
+The finish and decorations on the guitar are basic, and you won’t find any sort of added bling.
+It has that standard, or traditional, look.
 The stock strings are a regular light .012-.053 that is commonly used for new guitars.
 According to the website, a deluxe gig bag is included.
-Unfortunately, my demo model didn’t, so I can’t comment on its design and protection.
+Unfortunately, my demo model didn’t have one, so I can’t comment on its design and protection.